 About me

-I am a trained and experienced relationship therapist, working with adults, families and young people.
-Having worked as a clinician and supervisor with organisations such as Relate and Tavistock Relationships, I now have an in-person private practice in Harrow on the Hill.
-I also offer sessions online.
+I am a Relate trained adult, couple and family therapist.
+I work as a clinician and supervisor with Relate and Tavistock Relationships.
+Additionally, I have an in-person private practice in Harrow and offer sessions online.

-I foster a confidential, respectful space where you are better able to understand yourself and how early experiences shape your perceptions about significant relationships.
-Through our work, we develop our ability to listen, understand and empathise; while helping you gain insight into why you may be feeling 'stuck' in certain repetitive behaviours.
+Relationship therapy helps understand how your early experiences shape current significant relationships.
+Through our work, we develop our ability to listen, understand and empathise; while helping you gain insight into why you might be repeating old patterns.

 My primary clinical approach uses psychodynamic modality, where we think about what lies beneath our awareness of thoughts, feelings and behaviours, how they shape who we are.
-However, I am also CBT and systemically trained and will tailor my approach to your specific needs.
+However, I am also CBT and systemically trained.
 Our work may be time limited or long term, based on what you find helpful.

-I am particularly passionate about understanding and working with difference and diversity.
-A specific area of interest is cross-cultural relationships and being culturally congruent in my practice.
+I am particularly passionate about working with difference and diversity.
+Specifically, I am interested in cross-cultural relationships and being culturally congruent in my practice.
 I support people from a range of ethnicities, sexualities and faiths.
+I warmly welcome LGBTQIA individuals; this is a space where your experience is respected and affirmed.
 I have also supported individuals and relationships where neurodiversity is present.
-Another area of interest is mental health, particularly depression and anxiety, which is a part of many relationships.
+Another area of interest is mental health, particularly depression and anxiety, and how it affects relationships.

 Training, qualifications & experience

-I am a Relate trained relationship and family therapist (MA Relationship and Family Therapy), and have since worked for over fifteen years, with young people, individuals, couples and families.
+I trained as a relationship and family therapist (MA Relationship and Family Therapy), and have since worked for over fifteen years, with young people, adult individuals, couples and families.
 In addition to my private practice, I work as clinician and supervisor in organisations such as Relate and Tavistock Relationships.
 Additionally, I work with NHS patients on couple therapy for depression; I also teach and supervise in this area.

-I have also completed specialist training in working with couples who are separated and/or considering separation/divorce.
-I am particularly interested in supporting separating couples and co-parents who are considering this difficult step.
+I have also completed specialist training in working with high conflict couples and those who are separated and/or considering separation/divorce.
+I am particularly interested in supporting co-parents who are considering this difficult step.
 Our work together will help you manage the process compassionately and respectfully, while holding children in mind.

 Issues I can help with: